2025-01-20

 Should I double cleanse with a cream cleanser?

 Yes, especially if you wear sunscreen or makeup.
+Double cleansing with a cream cleanser as a first step helps break down oil-based products effectively.

 Can oily skin use cream cleansers?

 You may not be rinsing properly or using too much product.
+Use a pea-sized amount and rinse with lukewarm water for 30–45 seconds.